-- · Micromechanisms represent technical improvements, while macromechanisms include R&D, learning by doing, economies of scale, etc. - Kavlak et al., found that module efficiency was the leading micromechanism of cost reduction from 1980 to 2012. - Public and private R&D was the most important macromechanism over this period. - After 2001, however, scale economies became a more significant driver of cost reduction.
+- Technical variables represent technical improvements, while economic variables include public and private R&D, learning by doing, economies of scale, and others. - Module efficiency was the leading technical variable and public and private R&D was the leading economic variable for cost reduction between 1980 and 2001. - After 2001, economies of scale became a significant driver of cost reduction as the plant size increased.

-(\) 1980-2001 price reductions scaled to 100% and align data with 2001-2002.
-The pre-factor in Equation (5) reflects the baseline operational costs-such as electricity, labor, maintenance, and depreciation-for a plant of fixed size over time.
-Source: Kaylak et al. (2018)
+() 1980-2001 price reductions scaled to 100% and align data with 2001-2012.
+The pre-factor in Equation (5) reflects the baseline operational costs such as electricity, labor, maintenance, and depreciation for a fixed size plant over time.